 Additional course costs

 This link allows you to view estimated costs associated with the main activities on specific courses.
 These are estimates and, as such, are only an indication of additional course costs.
-Actual costs can vary greatly depending on the choices you make during your course.Additional costs for Geography and environment courses (PDF)
+Actual costs can vary greatly depending on the choices you make during your course.Additional costs for Geography courses (PDF, 225.6KB)

 Any offer of a place to study is subject to your acceptance of the University’s Terms and Conditions and Student Regulations.

 Student success story

 "My work helps to lessen the impact of natural disasters."

 Jack Lewis, MSc Geographical Information Systems.

 You study at City Campus through a structured mix of lectures, seminars and practical sessions as well as access to digital and online resources to support your learning.